What is a UPS System?

 Sensitive electronic equipment requires a clean and stable power source to function correctly.
 Power conditioning ensures that the voltage and frequency of the supply are stable, providing the necessary power source to keep equipment running without interruption.
 In addition, UPS provides surge protection, protecting equipment from surges and spikes, which can cause significant business losses.
 It can also protect equipment from lightning strikes that can cause significant damage.

 The battery backup typically uses Valve Regulated Lead Acid (VRLA) batteries, which are maintenance-free and have a long lifespan.
-The lifespan depends on several factors, including the unit's quality and how well it is maintained.
+The lifespan depends on several factors, including the unit's quality and its maintenance.
 Emergency standby power supplies with regular maintenance can last anywhere from three to ten years.
 To maintain your unit, you should keep it in a clean, cool, and dry environment and perform regular maintenance, such as cleaning the battery terminals and checking the battery's charge level.
 It is also essential to replace the battery backup periodically, typically every two to three years, to ensure that your unit continues providing reliable backup power.

 Common Power Problems